-Free to use · For students aiming high
+Free to use, for students aiming high

 Explore your subject beyond the classroom